 Cost for Full-Time In-State Student

 Tuition:MA ResidentNon-ResidentN.E.
 Regional

 Single (additional charge)Wasylean Hall (single)Wasylean Hall (double) Sheehan HallResidence Activity FeeTech Access FeeResident Parking Fee (garage)BoardDamage Deposit (1st semester)

-Student Teaching (per course)Lab Instruction (per course)Art Model Fee (per course)Applied Music Fee (per course)Application Fee (per item)Transcript Fee (per item)Fieldwork Supervision (per credit hr)Internship (per credit hr)
+Student Teaching (per course)Lab Instruction (per course)Art Model Fee (per course)Applied Music Fee (per course)Application Fee (per item)Transcript Fee (per item)Fieldwork Supervision (per credit hour)Internship (per credit hour)

 $90.00 per course$25.00 per course$260.00 per course $50.00 per item$5.00 per item$15.00$15.00